 If you take a blood thinner (medication that affects the way your blood clots), ask your interventional radiologist what to do.
 Their contact information is listed at the end of this resource.
 Whether they recommend you stop taking the medication depends on the reason you’re taking it.

-Do not stop taking your blood thinner medication without talking with your interventional radiologist.
+Do not stop taking your blood thinner medication without talking with a member of your care team.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)